 About Our Experts

-Grayson W. Armstrong, MD, MPH, is an ophthalmologist who will be Chief Resident and Director of the Trauma Service for the 2019-2020 academic year, and sees patients at the Mass.
-Eye and Ear, Main Campus.
+Grayson W. Armstrong, MD, MPH, is an ophthalmologist who sees patients at Mass Eye and Ear, Malden.